Jaycode88/ecofriendlynetwork/README.md

 ### Color by color:

 ### Typography
+I researched sustainable fonts on [Coconut Design](https://coconutdesign.eu/sustainable-website-fonts-and-the-proper-use-of-them/).

+I chose Allan as my Headings font.
+This font appealed to me when I came accross it.

+I chose Roboto for text due to its clear readabilty ans suitable contrast to the Allan Headings.

+All of my fonts were provided by [Google Fonts](https://fonts.google.com/)

+As a best practice, I have also included Sans Serif as a fallback font in The design.
+In cases where browsers or devices may not support the specific fonts mentioned above, we use a generic sans-serif font.
+This ensures that the text remains legible and maintains a consistent appearance across various platforms.

 ## User Stories
 As a user, I want to easily navigate through the website to find sustainable products, so I can make environmentally conscious choices.